Fj00/CEL/README.md

 ## Getting Started

-The repository contains `cel.txt`, the master CEL list.
+The repository contains `cel_2-45.txt`, the master CEL list, which has words ranging from 2-45 letters. `cel_2-15.txt` contains subsets of CEL by word length, from 2-15 letters. `cel_16-21.txt` contains subsets of CEL by word length, from 16-21 letters. `cel_2-21.txt` contains subsets of CEL by word length, from 2-21 letters. `cel_22-45.txt` contains subsets of CEL by word length, from 22-45 letters.

 The `2-15` folder contains subsets of CEL by word length, from 2-15 letters.
-The `a-z` folder contains subsets of CEL by starting letter, from A-Z. More subset lists can be generated if desired.
+The `16-21` folder contains subsets of CEL by word length, from 16-21 letters.
+The `a-z` folder contains subsets of CEL by starting letter, from A-Z, 2-15 and 16-21.
+More subset lists can be generated if desired.
 In the future, these lists will be updated to stay consistent with `cel.txt`.

 ## Methodology

 The working spreadsheet is public.
-It currently contains 4 tabs, cel is the current working list, 2s is just 2 letter word selection, 3s is 3 letter word selection, and movies is another list described below.
+It currently contains 3 main tabs.
+CEL is the current working list from 2-15 letters, CEL 16-21 is the current working list from 16-21 letters, and CEL 22-45 is the current working list from 22-45 letters.
+Other tabs: 2s is just 2 letter word selection, 3s is 3 letter word selection, and movies is another list described below.
 The spreadsheet can be viewed at: https://docs.google.com/spreadsheets/d/1N-LfFbuuVA176f6pI8oTHYtpUGOy7t2i_ovsCTalq4A/edit?usp=sharing

 The starter list chosen was 2of12, which contains a list of common words and their inflections, created by finding words that were in at least 2 out of 12 dictionaries that were selected.
 More information on 2of12 here: http://wordlist.aspell.net/12dicts-readme/#2of12inf